sgmurphy/wordpress-plugins/woo-smart-compare/readme.txt

 - [WPC Fly Cart](https://wordpress.org/plugins/woo-fly-cart/ "WPC Fly Cart")
 - [WPC AJAX Add to Cart](https://wordpress.org/plugins/wpc-ajax-add-to-cart/ "WPC AJAX Add to Cart")
 - [WPC Added To Cart Notification](https://wordpress.org/plugins/woo-added-to-cart-notification/ "WPC Added To Cart Notification")

-= Rate us & Review =

-If you love our plugins, please give us a full five-star rating so that we know that our work is valued and appreciated.
-This will be the drive and motivation for us to further improve our plugins with more useful features.
-Tell us what you think and suggest some ways for improvement.
-We highly appreciate your support and love.

 == Installation ==